Madurai R. Muralidaran: Productions

+Shakuntala was staged December 31, 2025 as part of Abbas Cultural's 2025 Festival series and was conducted again at Brahma Gana Sabha on January 3, 2026 Rasika Ranjani Sabha (RR Sabha).
+Muralidaran's "Vaayu Putra" was included as part of Bharat Kalachar's 37th Margazhi Mahotsav 2025-2026 on January 9, 2026 Muralidaran's "Sri Krishna Leela" production was staged April 25 and April 26, 2026 in Melbourne, Australia.
+Muralidaran will be staging Marudhiruvar in the USA for Vision Aid as "Brothers in Arms: The Lions of Sivaganga" on July 26, 2026.
+"Saptatāla Laharī: A Grand Festival of the Seven Talas from the 35 Sulādi Sapta Tālas" was presented over 3 days in June 2026 featuring 7 full margams (Seven Pushpanjalis, Seven Alarippus, Seven Kavithuvams, Seven Jathiswarams, Seven Varnams, Seven Padams, and Seven Tillanas).
+"Prior to Saptatāla Laharī, Muralidharan had presented 19 margams in 19 different talas drawn from the Sapta Sulādi tala system.
+With the presentation of seven additional margams during this festival, the total will be 26 margams in 26 distinct talas."

 Notable compositions

 Muralidaran has composed and released more than 120 audio albums exclusively for the field of Bharathanatyam.
 His dance music albums are used by Bharatha Natyam dancers worldwide.
 He composes both the music and lyrics for his pieces, which reflect innovations in thalam (rhythm patterns), ragam (melodies) and themes.
 In 2001 Muralidaran was recognized by the prominent Indian music and dance critic Subbudu for "ushering in a new era of composing varnams for the Bharatanatyam repertoire with new themes and... encompassing varied rhythmic cycles with matching lyrics."